rajverma1985/Alienware-15R4-High-Sierra/README.md

 This guide focuses Alienware 15r4 gsyc LAPTOP _ONLY_.
 There are other guides out there for laptops \(see [RehabMan's guide](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/) at TMac\) - but they're often _much more specific_ than this guide will be.

-_(Assuming you already have 8gb or bigger USB drive.)_
+**_(Assuming you already have 8gb or bigger USB drive.)_**
+**_NOTE_:** (Please do not share or ask questions on pirated copies of the software, it will not be entertained.)

 1. Vanilla image of High Sierra 10.13.6 (You can download this from various sources, i would strongly suggest use a working mac and download it from the apple store as it will untouched and clean image.

-**_NOTE_: * (Please do not share or ask questions on pirates copies of software, it will not be entertained.)**

 2. Clover Bootloader (ref to clover.zip)
 3. Clover Configurator(ref to clover.zip)
 4. All the required kexts(Pre and POST ref to the zip file "Working_clover_aw15r4_gsyc.zip")
 5. Some basic software post install, i.e BOOM3D for audio, Atom for text edits etc.(optional)

-Instructions:
+**Instructions:**

-* -- _Creating a bootable drive from the downloaded image_:
+**_Creating a bootable drive from the downloaded image_:**

 1. For creating a bootable drive just use the below command, make sure the USB is plugged into the mac hardware(you can also use a VM but at time it corrupts the install and there is no surety if it will work)
 2. Now go ahead and open up the terminal and use the below command:

-* sudo /Applications/Install\ macOS\ High\ Sierra.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume
+**sudo /Applications/Install\ macOS\ High\ Sierra.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume**

-Where MyVolume is the name of the USB drive(formatted on a MAC, if not formatted you need to go to the disk utility and format it as MACOS Extended Journaled).
+_Where MyVolume is the name of the USB drive(formatted on a MAC, if not formatted you need to go to the disk utility and format it as MACOS Extended Journaled)._

 3. Now step 2 takes around 10 to 15 min depending upon your hardware.
 4. Once the bootable drive is created successfully, please make sure these options are enabled in the BIOS:

-  -- SATA operation under ADVANCED tab should be on AHCI and NOT RAID.
+  - SATA operation under ADVANCED tab should be on AHCI and NOT RAID.
-  -- sometime VT causes an issue on Alienware so disable it as well, you can try and re-enable it later after the install is finished.
+  - sometime VT causes an issue on Alienware so disable it as well, you can try and re-enable it later after the install is         finished.

-5. Once the bios settings are done, please go ahead and restart the system with USB drive plugged on the USB 2.0 port(LEFT side port next to the headphone jack) IMP: DO NOT use the right side USB port for installs and make sure if you have any other devices plugged into the right USB, unplug them.
+  - Once the bios settings are done, please go ahead and restart the system with USB drive plugged on the USB 2.0 port(LEFT  side  port next to the headphone jack) IMP: DO NOT use the right side USB port for installs and make sure if you have any other devices plugged into the right USB, unplug them.

 5. Now boot with f12, and then choose the USB drive to boot from.
 6. Choose the option to boot from Install Mac OS sierra(USB drive)